Funding opportunity

 This access route is open to UK-based researchers from academia, industry, and other organisations.

-It provides flexible computational support for artificial intelligence (AI) related research and development projects, such as:
+It offers flexible computational support for artificial intelligence (AI) related research and development projects, such as:

 • first-time users of AI supercomputing resources